robhendrik/FockStateCircuit/README.md

 You can also check https://armchairquantumphysicist.com/ where a number of applications are covered in blogposts

 ## Version history
+### Version 1.0.0
+* Added feature or drawing stations of a circuit.
+If we model communication between 'alice' and 'bob' we can draw their specific 'stations' to make clear what is happening at either side.
+This only affects the visualization.
+* Updated functionality for time delay.
+We can now model successive time delays.
+The way the code implements time delay is closer to actual mathemathical modelling of a system with (partially) distinguishable photons.
+* The code has been 'refactored' from two .py files into a structure with more classes and an individual .py file per class.
+This makes the code easier to maintain.
+#### Changes
+* Backwards compatibility has been maintained EXCEPT for the fact that we can now use `import fock_state_circuit as fsc` for all code and do not have to separately import `CollectionOfStates as cos`.
+It does mean in that in the code `cos.CollectionOfStates` and `cos.State` have to be replaced by `fsc.CollectionOfStates` and `fsc.State`
 ### Version 0.0.9
 * Added a new class CompoundFockStateCircuit
         The class is used to work with a list of circuits that have to be executed sequentially.